-Darkness consumes light and something wakes to this world.
-The thing is ancient and has lain in wait for its time, and now because of choices Master’s bidding thrives.
+Darkness consumes light and something wakes to the world.
+The thing is ancient and has awaited its time; and now because of choices, Master’s bidding thrives.

 This horror also devastates the helpless Guardians.
-Choices imperil the world, and as much as they may care to help Guardians cannot interfere.
+Choices imperil the world, and as much as they care to help Guardians cannot interfere.
 The second thoughts in human thinking are the Guardians at work; they could do no more.

 Before the mold was cast humankind forged its destruction.
 The species has but one choice, and it must choose, wisely (?).

 Copyright (c) 2014-2017 Delbert H. Rhodes